Commandline Interface (CLI)

 | GitHub REST API | repo pr, submission publish (requires gh auth or GITHUB_TOKEN) |

-| Docs Assistant API | ask (streaming AI search across developer docs) |
+| Developer documentation search service | ask (streaming AI search across developer docs) |

 Nx + cdx-extensibility-apps | widget create, widget preview, widget build (local scaffolding and builds) |